Samyak-bohra/US-infaltion-and-unemployment/README.md

 Q2 what is the unadjusted avg unemployment rate in black people who are 20 and above for the year 2021?

-select year , AVG( UNE.value ) as unemployment , series_title

-from   bigquery-public-data.bls.unemployment_cps UNE

-where series_title like '%20 yrs. & over%' and year = 2021 and series_title like '%Black%' and series_title like '%(Unadj) Unemployment Rate%'

-GROUP BY year , series_title

 <img width="577" alt="image" src="https://user-images.githubusercontent.com/100790766/156757716-a9f8dda4-e414-4491-86cf-4d4471f54f79.png">

 Q3 What is the Average inflation and unemployment in US from the time period 2018 to 2021 ?